flashjaysan/memo-defold/memo-defold.md

 **Info.plist :** If specified, use this info.plist file when bundling your app.

-#### Android
+##### Android

 **App Icon 36x36–192x192 :** Image file to use as application icon at given width and height dimensions W × H.

 **Push Icon Small–LargeXxxhdpi :** Image files to be used as custom push notification icon on Android.
 The icons will automatically be used for both local or remote push notifications.
-If not set the application icon will be used by default.
+If not set the application icon will be used par défaut.

 **Push Field Title :** Specifies which payload JSON field should be used as notification title.
 Leaving this setting empty makes the pushes default to the application name as title.